-When it comes to finding a balance between your work and home lives, how committed are you to making things work?
+When it comes to your life, how committed are you to balancing work and home?
 If we judge your commitment by your actions, we will get a clear idea of your real commitment.
 Do your actions match your words?

 No matter what your words say, your actions tell the real story.

 I did a lot of talking about balancing work and home.
 I read all the books.
-I researched the topic.
+Research on the topic became my jam.
 I could speak eloquently on the topic for hours at a time.
 I knew all about the struggle to balance work and home.
 What I did not have at that time was a commitment to actually balance things in a way that would work in my life.
 Since I did not have a real commitment, the balancing act was all talk and it never happened.

 Eventually, I put my money where my mouth was.
 In other words, I got committed to balancing things at home and at work.
 When I got committed, things began to work as planned and life got better and less stressful.
 In theory, it was a simple process.
 This is what I did: